EcoGym: Evaluating LLMs for Long-Horizon Plan-and-Execute in Interactive Economies: Experiments

 \section{Experiments}

 We conduct comprehensive experiments across a diverse spectrum of LLMs, encompassing flagship models from different organizations.
-To go beyond standard metrics and thoroughly characterize agent performance—particularly within long-horizon tasks, we design a rigorous suite of analytical experiments or case study.
+To go beyond standard metrics and thoroughly characterize agent performance—particularly within long-horizon tasks, we design a rigorous suite of analytical experiments or case study to provide insights for the optimization of models or harnesses.
 These evaluations focus on 8 critical dimensions: stochastic system stability, context length, failure modes, the temporal evolution of agent behaviors, comparison with human baselines, additional memory modules, thinking with action and environment complexity.